 Kazakhstan's claims fall squarely within this rule.
 To prevail on its conspiracy-based claims, Kazakhstan must prove the predicate act of an underlying fraud.
 And the underlying fraud alleged in the Complaint indisputably centers around the evidence presented in the arbitration proceedings.
-Kazakhstan's claim is that the Statis told a "key lie" to the SCC panel and in later Enforcement Proceedings about whether certain transactions were related-party transactions, see Am.
-Compl. ¶¶ 22, 27, 29, "cooked up years of materially false financial statements" to provide to the SCC panel, see id. ¶ 26, and thus "obtained the . . .
-Award by fraud," id. ¶ 186.
+Kazakhstan's claim is that the Statis told a "key lie" both to the SCC panel and in later Enforcement Proceedings about whether certain transactions were related-party transactions, see Compl. ¶¶ 29, 39, that the Statis "cooked up years of materially false financial statements" to provide to the SCC panel, id. ¶ 26, and thus they "obtained the . . .
+Award by fraud," id. ¶ 208.
 But none of this is a new theory.
-Rather, replicating the exact arguments it made either to the SCC panel or to courts it has asked to vacate or refuse to enforce the SCC Award, Kazakhstan is again alleging conduct that "would justify vacatur" of the SCC Award, see Tex.
-Brine, 955 F.3d at 488, and asking this Court to award it "legal fees and other damages and costs that were wasted" from the SCC arbitration and Enforcement Proceedings, Am.
-Compl. ¶ 41; see also Tex.
+Rather, by replicating the arguments it made to the SCC panel and to courts it has asked to vacate or refuse to enforce the SCC Award, Kazakhstan is again alleging conduct that "would justify vacatur" of the SCC Award, see Tex.
+Brine, 955 F.3d at 488, and asking this Court to award it "legal fees and other damages and costs that were wasted" from the SCC arbitration and Enforcement Proceedings, Compl. ¶ 41.
+See also Tex.
 Brine, 955 F.3d at 489; Gulf Petro, 512 F.3d at 750 (claim seeking, among other things, "costs, expenses, and consequential damages stemming from the unfavorable award it did receive").